 Now I know what ‘the icing on the cake’ really tastes like . . . perfection!

 Please share the love and pin this vertical image:

-A super moist cake laced with fresh cranberries and enhanced with a hint of orange is truly delightful.
-Buttermilk and Italian mascarpone cheese together make this a super moist cake.
-Even those who don’t care for cranberries will love this wonderful cake.
+A super moist cake laced with fresh cranberries and enhanced with a hint of orange is truly delightful with the batter sweetened with mascarpone cheese.
+Even those who don't care for cranberries will love this wonderful cake.
 The drizzled icing adds another layer of delicious perfection.
 Garnished with cranberries, this cake brings beauty to the table too!

 For the glaze:

 - 1/3 cup orange juice (fresh squeezed is best)

 - 8 oz. cream cheese, softened

 - whole milk or heavy cream (to thin the icing down if necessary, which I did several times)